dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 docker-compose exec --user $(id -u):$(id -g) app rails g controller Home show
 ```

-**Note:** if you are getting *Permission denied* error at this stage.
+> **Recap:** if you are getting *Permission denied* error at this stage.
 You can run the above command without `--user $(id -u):$(id -g)` and `chown` those files later as shown earlier in the article.

 You can run as many such commands on your host terminal while leaving `docker-compose up` to serve rails app on a separate terminal.
 You only have to **restart** if you make major changes to the app such as adding database migrations or new gems.

 Have a good look at that default Ruby on Rails page.
-Because**Yay!
+Because **Yay!
 You are on Rails** is going bye bye and you'll replace it with most useful and comfy home page the internet has ever seen.

 You can see Rails has added `get 'home/show'` by default within `config/routes.rb` file.
 Replace it with this now.